 - 3 tablespoons unsweetened cocoa powder many cheap ones TASTE cheap....keep this in mind!
 I love Dagoba

 - 3 scoops collagen use "tessa10" to get 10% off any order.
 Omit for vegan and add 1T coconut flour instead

 - 1/4 teaspoon sea salt

-In a saucepan, whisk together all ingredients. (you could also blend everything in a blender, then proceed).
+In a saucepan, whisk together all ingredients. (you could also blend everything in a blender, then proceed, zero lumps this way).